matehat/aneth/readme.md

 $ aneth install <hostname> [--service <serviceName>] [--watch]
 ```

 This will install Aneth so it is started on each system reboots, with the provided configurations.
 Currently, only Mac OS X is supported, simply using a [launchd.plist(5)][1].
 I know it should work pretty easily on Linux too, but I'm no expert enough to provide a proper, portable solution.
-Currently, I'm simply creating a dead-simple [runit][2] setup.
+Currently, I'm simply creating a [dead-simple][3] [runit][2] setup.
 I'm kinda lazy, I know.
 You are very welcome to fork and submit a patch that would include generating and installing a generic init script (or anything really).

 ## Installation